 7. Related horticultural experiences.

 Applicants must be nominated by their chair/department head in which they are majors, but only one applicant per department may be nominated.
-Deadline is February 1.
-More information.
+Visit the website for more information.

 GARDEN CLUB OF AMERICA SCHOLARSHIP